About Callum

 His broadcast and live performance career includes appearances on The Andrew Marr Show, the Royal British Legion’s Festival of Remembrance at the Royal Albert Hall, the National Service of Remembrance at the Cenotaph, and Trooping the Colour.
 In 2022, Callum was deeply honoured to perform at the State Funeral of Her Majesty Queen Elizabeth II—an event watched by an estimated four billion people worldwide.

 Now established as a professional conductor, Callum made his American conducting debut with the Denver Philharmonic Orchestra, and has since guest-conducted the San Francisco Philharmonic Orchestra and the University of Wisconsin–Milwaukee Wind Ensemble.
-In the UK, he has conducted ensembles including the Birmingham Symphonic Winds, Brent Symphony Orchestra, The Brass Foundry, the Band of the Coldstream Guards, and the Central Band of the Royal Air Force.
+In the UK, he has conducted ensembles including the Glasgow Sinfonia, Birmingham Symphonic Winds, City of London Symphonic Winds, The Brass Foundry, His Majesty's Band of the Coldstream Guards, and the Central Band of the Royal Air Force.

-Callum has studied conducting with leading international clinicians including Donald Schleicher, Mark Heron, Diane Wittry, Bjørn Sagstad, Colonel Jason Fettig (ret.), and Professor Michael Haithcock.
+Callum has studied conducting with leading international clinicians including Ben Palmer (the world's leading expert on conducting to film), Donald Schleicher, Mark Heron (head of conducting, Royal Northern College of Music), Diane Wittry, Bjørn Sagstad, Colonel Jason Fettig (The President's Own Marine Band ret.), and Professor Michael Haithcock.
 He became Musical Director of the London Video Game Orchestra for its 2024 season, leading sell-out performances and helping to define the genre in the UK.
-He has also served as Musical Director of Thame Concert Band and previously held leadership roles with Aylesbury Concert Band, Enfield Film Orchestra, London People’s Orchestra, and ensembles across the UK and Denmark.
+He has also served as Musical Director of Thame Concert Band and previously held director roles with Aylesbury Concert Band, Enfield Film Orchestra, London People’s Orchestra, and ensembles across the UK and Denmark.

-In 2024, Callum was appointed Graduate Teaching Assistant at the Peck School of the Arts, where he undertook graduate conducting studies under Dr Thomas Gamboa.
+In 2024, Callum was appointed Graduate Teaching Assistant at the Peck School of the Arts in the United States, where he undertook graduate conducting studies under Dr Thomas Gamboa.
 Alongside this role, he became Musical and Creative Director of his new orchestral venture, Project//Symphonic.

 A full CV is available on request.